scivision/signal_subspace/README.rst

 =================
 spectral_analysis
 =================
-1-D and ensemble signal analysis
+1-D and ensemble signal analysis with subspace methods such as Esprit and RootMusic in Fortran, C, and Python

 based in part upon the `Spectral Analysis Lib public domain code <https://github.com/vincentchoqueuse/spectral_analysis_project>`_

+The core subspace code is written in Fortran and is called from other languages (Python, C).

 .. contents::

 Fortran
 =======
+This is Fortran 2008 code.

 Compile ESPRIT example with noisy sinusoid
 -------------------------------------------